imLinguin/node-vulkan-helper/README.md

 Currently there are two functions you can use.

-`getInstanceVersion` - returns vulkan loader version `[major, minor, patch]` `getPhisicalVersions` - reutrns array of devices and vulkan versions they support
+`getInstanceVersion` - returns vulkan loader version `[major, minor, patch]`
+`getPhysicalVersions` - reutrns array of devices and vulkan versions they support

 ## Installing vulkan-helper